Leading the way for a more sustainable future.

-AMC is fortunate to have a unique audience that is actively engaged in local conservation and research efforts in the Northeast and Mid-Atlantic regions of the US, helping to pave the way for the future enjoyment of the outdoors for all.
-Our aim is to create a culture of active conservation to help protect these experiences and encourage participation through a multi-tiered approach that includes a vibrant membership base, a team of scientists and policy advocates, land and water initiatives, and passionate trail maintenance crews.
+AMC is actively engaged in conservation and research across the Northeast and Mid-Atlantic regions of the US, helping to ensure the future enjoyment of the outdoors for all.
+Our aim is to create a culture of active conservation to help protect these resources and encourage participation through a multi-tiered approach that includes a vibrant membership base, a team of scientists and policy advocates, land and water protection initiatives, and passionate trail maintenance crews.

 Science matters, especially when it comes to the fight against climate change.
-Our dedicated staff of research scientists work to understand how air and water pollution affect the natural world, and determine ways to protect the vital ecosystems where we recreate.
-Through the monitoring of air quality, studying the fragile alpine zones and forests in the Northeast and Mid-Atlantic, and researching the causes and effects of climate change, AMC’s scientists are able to aid in our goal of achieving net zero by 2050 and preserving these lands for future generations.
+Our dedicated staff of research scientists work to understand how air and water pollution affect the natural world and determine ways to protect the vital ecosystems where we recreate.
+Through the monitoring of air quality, studying the fragile alpine zones, forests, and freshwaters in the Northeast and Mid-Atlantic, and researching the effects of climate change, the work of AMC’s scientists supports our goals of achieving net zero carbon emissions no later than 2050 and preserving these resources for future generations.

 At AMC, we believe the outdoors deserves a voice.
-Working with decision makers, federal and state agencies, and many recreation and conservation partners, AMC leads in the protection of vital outdoor spaces in the Northeast and Mid-Atlantic, through large-scale land conservation efforts in the Maine Woods to preserving the clean waters of the Connecticut and Delaware River Watersheds for future generations to enjoy.
-Our regional conservation and recreation initiatives support public policy issues, including energy, air quality, and land protection based on sound science.
+Working with decision makers, federal and state agencies, and many recreation and conservation partners, AMC leads in the protection of vital outdoor spaces in the Northeast and Mid-Atlantic, from large-scale land conservation efforts in the Maine Woods, to protecting important landscapes like the Mid-Atlantic Highlands, and the Connecticut and Delaware River watersheds for future generations to enjoy.
+Our regional conservation and recreation initiatives inform our science-based policy positions that promote clean energy, air and water quality, and land protection.

 AMC prioritizes innovative solutions to protecting and preserving the vital resources found in the forests of the Northeast and Mid-Atlantic.
-By balancing conservation, responsible forestry, and recreation for a more sustainable future, AMC has developed a model that utilizes these lands to fight against the effects of climate change.
-AMC’s Maine Woods Initiative (MWI) incorporates responsible timber management as a key element of the project, along with backcountry recreation, land conservation, and community economic development, serving as a “green endowment” to help offset the costs of owning the land and supports other MWI programs.
+By balancing conservation, responsible forestry, and recreation to help ensure a more sustainable future, AMC is modelling a land management approach in Maine that aids in the fight against climate change.
+AMC’s Maine Woods Initiative (MWI) incorporates backcountry recreation, land conservation, and community economic development with responsible timber management and carbon sequestration as a key element of the project, serving as a “green endowment” to help offset the costs of owning the land and supporting other MWI conservation programs.

 Net Zero Emissions